-- 1) To implement GS for FHB resistance in soft winter wheat by completing two cycles of GS. - 3) Initiate evaluation of the effectiveness of GS for FHB resistance in soft winter wheat lines. - (Form FPR16)

-3) significant results: The results of the third cycle of selection are currently being analyzed and will be reported this winter and in a publication.

-4) key outcomes or other achievements: Over the past three years we have phenotyped a training population of 649 lines.
-This includes 600 RILs (100 from each of six breeding programs, each phenotyped at the breeder's location) and 49 checks that were phenotyped by all six breeders at all locations and years.
-The lines selected using GS are currently being evaluated to measure gain from selection
+- 1) major activities: Genotyping advanced lines and phenotyping them for model training, line selection and crossing - 2) specific objectives: - To implement GS for FHB resistance in soft winter wheat by completing two cycles of GS. - Initiate evaluation of the effectiveness of GS for FHB resistance in soft winter wheat lines. - 3) significant results: The results of the fourth cycle of selection are currently being evaluated and analyzed and will be reported this winter and in a publication. - 4) key outcomes or other achievements: Over the past three years we have phenotyped a training population of 649 lines.
+This includes 600 RILs consisting of 100 lines from each of six breeding programs, each phenotyped at the breeder's location and 49 checks that were phenotyped by all six breeders at all locations and years.
+The lines that were selected using GS are currently being evaluated to measure gain from selection